attilakundev/attilakundev-website/README.md

 # attilakundev-website
 This repo is the "heart" of my website.

-I have the right over the texts I have written, but the html files and the css files can be freely used.
+I have the right over the texts I have written, but any other than that (images, files) anything can be reused.